noisebridge/rfid-access-control/software/firmware/README.md

    - Connect with a terminal program (e.g. `minicom`), test connected LEDs, buzzer, LCD etc. using the terminal interface and that RFID reader and/or keypad return data.
+Make sure to switch off hardware and software flow control (`CTR-A O`, then `serial port setup` in minicom).

    - Optional: Test line speed as described above to optimize for your setup.